munificent/craftinginterpreters/book/the-lox-language.md

 Now that JavaScript has taken over the world and is used to build ginormous applications, it's hard to think of it as a "little scripting language".
-But Brendan Eich hacked it into Netscape in *ten days* to make buttons animate on web pages.
+But Brendan Eich hacked it into Netscape Navigator in *ten days* to make buttons animate on web pages.
 JavaScript has grown up since then, but it was once a cute little language.